ibowditch/userdocs/_sources/background.md.txt

 1. **Official Confirmation**:
-   The OIC can and should review any events they run and {ref}`sign them off<off-signoff>` electronically using the web portal.
+   The OIC can and should review any events they run and {ref}`sign them off<off-signoff>` electronically using the web portal, and amend them as needed.
 Only the OIC can change details of activities that they have organised and run.

 1. **Secure Storage**:
    After an event is completed, the {ref}`only person who can change or amend the attendance records<off-signoff>` for